rehierl/node-tree-outliner/3-basic-design/3-2-0-sectioning-nodes.md

 add additional requirements.
-Apart from the effort needed to detect when to actually begin associating subsequent nodes with a section, an implementation would also have to take into account that, due to an user/input error, the structure of a tree can technically be in conflict with a definition.
+Apart from the effort needed to detect when to actually begin associating subsequent nodes with a section, an implementation would also have to take into account that, due to an user/input error, the structure of a tree can technically be in conflict with such a definition.

 In order to justify these additional requirements, a definition would need to have a clear reason as to why certain nodes (i.e. those in between the